Presbytery of Glasgow

-The Presbytery of Glasgow is one of the 46 Presbyteries of the Church of Scotland.
+The Presbytery of Glasgow is one of the 14 Presbyteries of the Church of Scotland.
 It dates back to the earliest periods of Presbyterian church government in the Church of Scotland in the late 16th century.
-The Presbytery of Glasgow currently has 125 congregations, making it by far the largest Presbytery in the Church of Scotland.
+The Presbytery of Glasgow currently has 110 congregations, making it one of the largest Presbyteries in the Church of Scotland (only eclipsed by the Presbytery of the South West).
+Until the mergers of Presbyteries in the early 2020's, Glasgow had been the largest.

 Congregations vary in location from suburbs and urban priority areas (representing part of the poorest 5% of Scotland’s population) to outlying towns and villages.
 The Presbytery boundaries extend beyond the City of Glasgow to include parts of four other local authority areas (East Dunbartonshire, East Renfrewshire, North Lanarkshire and South Lanarkshire).

 Presbyterianism

 As a Presbyterian church, the Church of Scotland has no bishops.
 Instead courts of ministers, elders and deacons have collective responsibility for the governance of the church.
 The Presbytery is the intermediate court of the church, subject to the General Assembly and responsible for the oversight of Kirk Sessions (at a congregational level.)
 As with all courts of the Church, the Presbytery is chaired by an annually elected Moderator.